alexrobincrabbe/Wordwell/README.md

 [Wordwell](https://wordwellgame-bdb245abd266.herokuapp.com/) is a platform for a word game, played on a 4 x 4 board of letters.
 Registered users can save their score.
 The site includes a message board for users to share information or ask questions.
-Each registered user has a profile page, which they can update with information about themselves.
+Each registered user has a profile page which they can update with information about themselves.
 The profile also shows their high score.
 The site includes a highscore list which ranks the highscores of all users.

 Wordwell was made as a project to showcase the full-stack skills of the website developer.
 The Django framework was used for the back-end.
 The front-end was made with custom HTML, CSS and JavaScript and the bootstrap library.